Skip to main content

 ↑ Back to chart above

-1. Use the chart at the top of this page: it shows two sample suitcase outlines next to a reference figure so you can see the scale at a glance.
+1. Start with the chart at the top: sample bags beside a reference figure so you can feel the scale.

-2. To try your own measurements, open the full tool on the home page—you can load the same demo scene there and then add or edit sizes.
+2. For your own numbers, open the full tool on the home page—you can start from a similar demo scene and edit the sizes.

-4. Switch between front and side views if that matches how you will stand or roll the bag, and rotate items on the canvas if it helps you compare fairly.
+4. Flip front or side view if that matches how you will roll it; rotate items on the canvas when it helps you compare fairly.

-Brands sometimes swap which edge they call “height” versus “width.”
-Follow the seller’s diagram and copy all three edges into the same fields each time so your rectangles stay comparable.
+Brands swap which edge they call height versus width.
+Follow the seller’s diagram and fill the same three fields each time so your rectangles stay comparable.

-Airlines care about the largest outer outline, bumpers included.
-What you draw here is only as good as the measurements you type—use it to plan and compare, not as proof at the check-in desk.
+Airlines care about the outer outline, bumps included.
+What you draw is only as good as what you type—plan and compare with it, do not treat it as proof at check-in.

 Before you fly